ansys/pyaedt/doc/source/Getting_started/ClientServer.rst

 for incoming requests of connection from clients.
 Port is configurable.
 Requirements:

 - Python 3.7+ Virtual Environment.
-You could use the CPython in AEDT installation folder but you need to add the python lib folder to the LD_LIBRARY_PATH.
+You could use the CPython in AEDT installation folder but you need to add the Python lib folder to the LD_LIBRARY_PATH.
-- Pyaedt > 0.6.0
+- pyaedt > 0.6.0
 - export ANSYSEM_ROOT222=/path/to/AnsysEM/v222/Linux64 #Win64 in case of Windows Server
 - export LD_LIBRARY_PATH=$ANSYSEM_ROOT222/common/mono/Linux64/lib:$ANSYSEM_ROOT222/Delcross:$LD_LIBRARY_PATH